-Shoppers also tend to buy more products plus spend more money when they’re given a “buy now pay later” option.
-In addition to seeing a 68% increase in basket size, many merchants also boost their transaction values by 25% thanks to “buy now pay later.”
+Shoppers also tend to buy more products plus spend more money when they’re given a buy now, pay later option.
+In addition to seeing a 68% increase in basket size, many merchants also boost their transaction values by 25% thanks to BNPL.

 It grows your customer base

-Offering “buy now pay later” will help attract shoppers who wouldn’t have visited your store otherwise.
-There are millions of consumers who are now using “buy now pay later” solutions, and many are looking specifically for retailers who are offering the service in-store.
+Offering BNPL will help attract shoppers who wouldn’t have visited your store otherwise.
+There are millions of consumers who are now using buy now, pay later solutions, and many are looking specifically for retailers who are offering the service in-store.

 It increases repeat purchasers